visgraf/labipcv/docs/dcgan.md

 # Key contributions

-- Proposal o f architecture guidelines for training GANs using convolutions.
+- Proposal of architecture guidelines for training GANs using convolutions.
 - Analysis of the potential of GANs as tools for unsupervised learning